huggingface/hub-docs/docs/hub/security-gpg.md

 Use the `gpg --list-secret-keys` command to list the GPG keys for which you have both a public and private key.
 A private key is required for signing commits or tags.

-If you have no GPG key pair, or you don't want to use the existing keys to sign your commits, go to **Generating a new GPG key**.
+If you don't have a GPG key pair or you don't want to use the existing keys to sign your commits, go to **Generating a new GPG key**.

 Otherwise, go straight to  [Adding a GPG key to your account](#adding-a-gpg-key-to-your-account).